dirkleas/miditoyz/README.md

 You can also poke around and see what midi devices you have access to, check out the voicing on your songs, even peek inside and see what's going on.

 To understand what's available, you can use the built-in help by entering `miditoyz --help` to see a list of available commands, or enter `miditoyz <COMMAND> --help` (e.g. replace `<COMMAND>` with one of the commands such as `devices`, omitting the operating system prompt "$").
 You can see all commands [here](help.md).
 The options `--install-completion` and `--show-completion` are advanced features for nerdz, so you can typically ignore them.
-Lastly, on Windows, you must prefix commands with `python` (e.g. `python miditoyz --help`).
-For your convenience, this can be omitted on MacOS and Linux.

 *Most Common Commands:*
 1. `miditoyz init` - create a new, cleaned-up version of your song collection without the duplicate, renamed versions of songs sprinkled across several directories and create a catalog of your new, epic song collection.
 The catalog includes helpful details like the song title, where it came from in your original song collection, and all the "metadata" inside the song midi files (e.g. everything but the performance details like notes played, pedals pressed, etc.).